noahbroyles/Music/myFreeMp3/README.md

 # The downloader defaults to using chrome
 dl = myFreeMp3.SongDownloader() # Uses chrome by default
 ```
-The script will save the song in the same directory as the `myFreeMp3` package, with the exact name of the song you searched for, with `.mp3` extension.
+The script will save the song in the same directory as the `myFreeMp3` package, under the camel cased name of the song you searched for, with `.mp3` extension.
 This program assumes that you have the [`chromedriver`](https://chromedriver.chromium.org/) or [`geckodriver`](https://github.com/mozilla/geckodriver/releases) (for Firefox) in a `.drivers` directory in your home folder, or in your system path.
 ```
 $HOME